Every bite of my Kofta Kabab transports me back to childhood summer evenings.

 - Refrigerate Before Grilling: As mentioned in the main instructions, chilling the shaped Kofta Kebabs in the fridge for a couple of hours will help them firm up and retain their shape during grilling.

-Remember, with a bit of practice, you’ll get the hang of it.
+Remember, with some practice, you’ll get the hang of it.
 The key is to be gentle but firm, ensuring the meat wraps securely around the skewer.
 Once you master the technique, you’ll be grilling up perfectly shaped Kofta Kebabs every time!

 Commonly Asked Questions: